Overview of second-trimester pregnancy termination

 - Northwestern University

-Second-trimester abortion is associated with more morbidity and mortality and, for some women, more social or emotional challenges than first-trimester terminations .
-Legal induced abortion is rarely associated with death; in 2008, there were only 12 deaths associated with the over 800,000 abortions reported to the CDC [3,5], but the mortality risk increases by 38 percent for each successive gestational week after eight weeks .
+Second-trimester abortion is associated with more morbidity and mortality and, for some women, more social or emotional challenges than first-trimester abortion .
+Legal induced abortion is rarely associated with death; from 2008 to 2012, the CDC reported 36 deaths associated with abortions in the United States, the case-fatality-ratio was 0.80 .
+The mortality risk increases by 38 percent for each successive gestational week after eight weeks .

 For some women, a fetal anomaly or maternal illness (eg, early onset severe preeclampsia) is not recognized or does not present until the second-trimester.
 Midtrimester preterm premature rupture of membranes may also be an indication for pregnancy termination.